 First level of Kawasan Falls

-As what I've read, climbers are romantic poets because they have experience and love for the spirits of nature.
+From what I've read, climbers are romantic poets because they have experience and love for the spirits of nature.

 Second level of Kawasan Falls

-We had lunch then splashed our way to the waterfalls.
+We had lunch and then splashed our way to the waterfalls.
 Try the Jacuzzi-like feel above the waterfalls; it will soothe your back and untwist those tangled muscles.
 We headed down Kawasan Falls to the main road before nightfall.

 Third level of Kawasan Falls

-Third level Kawasan Falls to the main-road is a 30- to 45-minute hike.
+Third level Kawasan Falls to the main road is a 30- to 45-minute hike.
 Cross the street and wait for the Ceres bus from Badian to Cebu City.
 Then you're done!

 Have fun and be safe ^__^